bitwarden/helm-charts/charts/self-host/README.md

 - sharedStorageClassName
 - database.enabled (set to disbled if using an external SQL server)

-Note that default values for Nginx have been setup for the ingress in the values.yaml file.  __*However, you will need to uncomment the ingress annotations and edit them as necessary for your environment.*__  Some other ingress controller examples are provided later in this document.
+Note that default values for Nginx have been setup for the ingress in the values.yaml file.
+Some other ingress controller examples are provided later in this document.

 #### SCIM

 The SCIM pod is disabled by default.
 To enable the SCIM pod, set `component.scim.enabled` in `my-values.yaml` to `true`.

 ### Create namespace

 1. Create a namespace to deploy Bitwarden to.
 In this guide, we will be using `bitwarden` as the namespace.
     - Run `kubectl create namespace bitwarden`.

 ### Secrets